Objectives Of Consumer Protection Act

 The purpose of the Act is to provide for the establishment of the Commission: To prevent practices harming competition; To promote and sustain competition in markets; To protect the interests of consumers and.

-To prevent practices harming competition
+To prevent practices from harming competition

 To promote and sustain competition in markets